rails/rails/guides/source/association_basics.md

 ### The `has_one :through` Association

 A `has_one :through` association sets up a one-to-one connection with another model.
 This association indicates that the declaring model can be matched with one instance of another model by proceeding _through_ a third model.
-For example, if each supplier has one account, and each account is associated with one account history, then the customer model could look like this:
+For example, if each supplier has one account, and each account is associated with one account history, then the supplier model could look like this:

 ```ruby
 class Supplier < ActiveRecord::Base